NenovaRositsa/CSharp-Advanced/README.md

 # CSharp-Advanced
-Exercises, Programming Advanced with C# at SoftUni, January 2020
+Exercises, Programming Advanced with C# at SoftUni